ABOUT HSS

 ATTENDANCE & PUNCTUALITY

 Regular attendance at class is essential to the success of HSS.
 Accordingly, students are expected to attend class each week.
 Students who miss 3 or more classes in a semester will be allowed to perform in the next performance or concert at the teacher's discretion.
-If a student is unable to attend class, parents should alert the student's teacher as soon as possible.
+If a student is unable to attend class, parents should alert the student's teacher via email as soon as possible.
+If a student’s instrument is out of commission, that student is still expected to attend class.
 Students are expected to arrive at HSS ten minutes prior to class to tune instruments.

 CONDUCT

 HSS students are expected to exhibit good behavior and speech at all times.
 Parental courtesy is also expected.
-Parents may observe a class occasionally, but must remain silent.
+Parents who are not participating in the class may observe a class occasionally, but must remain silent.
 Students and parents are asked to hold conversations in the lobby or outside the building.
-HSS does not provide childcare for students (or siblings) not in class.
-Students who wish to read or do homework are permitted to work in the office area during classes, provided they remain silent.
+HSS does not provide childcare for students (or siblings) who are not in class.
+Students who wish to read or do homework are permitted to work in the conference room (Room #1) during classes, provided they remain silent.
 Indoor play is not permitted at any time.
-Students may play outdoors on the field, but not in the parking lots or the bordering forested area.
+Students may play outdoors on the playground, but not in the parking lots or the bordering forested area.
 No climbing of trees is allowed.
-HSS assumes no responsibility for injuries that occur during HSS events, including but not limited to classes, performances or concerts.
+HSS assumes no responsibility for injuries that occur during HSS events, including but not limited to classes, performances, or concerts.
 Parents assume full responsibility for the supervision of their children when they are outside of the classroom.

 DRESS

 HSS students should dress appropriately at all times.
-For concerts, girls should wear the HSS t-shirt and a dark skirt or slacks, with stockings and dress shoes.
-Boys should wear the HSS t-shirt, dark blue/black pants, black socks and dress shoes.
+For concerts, girls should wear the HSS t-shirt, a dark skirt or slacks, stockings, and dress shoes.
+Boys should wear the HSS t-shirt, dark blue or black pants, black socks and dress shoes.
 Students lacking proper concert attire may be asked not to play in the performance or concert.
 If financial concerns are an issue, please speak with the student's teacher.
-HSS shirts are available for purchase in October.
+HSS shirts are available for purchase in the fall.
+A limited number of used HSS t-shirts have been donated and are available if they are needed.

 TRANSPORTATION

 It is the responsibility of the parents to transport students to HSS classes, performances, and concerts.
 Please arrive to pick up your students promptly after class or at the end of the last class for the day.
-(Please see Erica Ward in the admin office for a number to reach in emergency situations).
+(Please see Jenny Dolton in the admin office for a number to reach in emergency situations).

 MUSIC BUCKS